jsalva/crp-cli/README.md

 ![CrowdProcess](http://crowdprocess.com/CrowdProcessLogo.png)

 CrowdProcess is a browser-powered distributed computing platform.
-Our partner websites connect to our platform and supply it with a tiny amount of their viewers browsers processing power.
+Our partner websites connect to our platform and supply it with their viewers browsers processing power using an [HTML5 Web Worker](https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers).
 We then make that processing power available to our users and clients.

-With this Command Line Interface you can have access to the most amazing browser-powered distributed computing platform that ever came to be.
+With this Command Line Interface you can have access to the platform, submit your tasks and play around a bit.

 # Install